ImmoMakelaarVergelijker

 • Always check the m²/l on the tin and use the lower value in your calculation.

-• Buy slightly too much rather than too little: leftovers come in handy for touch-ups.
+• Buy slightly too much rather than too little: leftovers come in handy for touch-ups, especially in the months after decorating when small knocks and scuffs appear.

 That way, the question of how many litres of paint per m² becomes a straightforward calculation rather than guesswork, and you can start your painting project with exactly the right amount of paint to hand.